MyNameIsTakenOMG/aws-sysops-associate/README.md

   - ship the device back to aws
   - data will be loaded to s3 bucket and device will be wiped
 - edge computing: processing data at locations where internet is limited or no access to computing power.
+  - use cases: preprocess data, machine learning,transcoding media
   - setup snowball, snowcone to do data process
 - aws fsx overview: Fully managed service, Launch 3rd party high-performance file systems on AWS
 - aws fsx for windows (file server)
   - support SMB protocal and windows NTFS
-  - can be mounted on linux
+  - can be mounted on linux ec2 instances
+  - support microsoft active directory
   - support Microsoft's Distributed File System (DFS) Namespaces
+  - data is backed-up daily to s3
 - aws fsx for lustre: The name Lustre is derived from “Linux” and “cluster
   - Machine Learning, High Performance Computing (HPC)
-  - Seamless integration with S3 (optional data repository)
+  - Seamless integration with S3 (optional data repository), can read s3 as a file system through fsx
   - Can be used from on-premises servers (VPN or Direct Connect)
   - File System Deployment Options: Scratch File System(data is not replicated), Persistent File System(Data is replicated within same AZ)
 - aws fsx for NetApp ONTAP: File System compatible with NFS, SMB, iSCSI protocol